thecyberdragon/Python-Scripts/cyber_tables_changelog.md

 New: Added functionality to calculate the modulus of a CyberTable row count using %
 New: Added functionality to combine two CybeTable objects of matching columns together with +
 New: Added functionality to cubtract matching rows from a second CybeTable object using new_table = table_1 - table_2
+New: Added support for len(cyber_table) to return the row count
 Update: Added reset_indexes bool to remove_row_by_index to prevent that happening

 ### 2025-07-07